danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

     }
 }
 ```

-Still, nothing special happening yet.
-All we did was abstract away the *where* the data is coming from.
+Still, nothing special is happening yet.
+All we did was abstract away *where* the data is coming from.
 We could have just as easily
 used a `NetworkPetDataSource.kt` to retrieve our pets.
 However, when it comes time to test `PetListPresenter`, this pattern has a
-clear benefit: we can pass fakes/mocks into our object under test fairly quickly, especially if we leverage Kotlin's `object` keyword:
+clear benefit: we can pass fakes/mocks into our object under test quickly, especially if we leverage Kotlin's `object` keyword:

 ```kotlin
 // TestPetListPresenter.kt